pathsny/kodi-to-plex/data_to_test.md

 ## ToDo List
 - Movies
-  - tess imdb functionality to ensure metadata is in place
   - load entire movie history
 - Handle TV Series
   - A seen episode marks the season as seen and the show as seen